rahuls569/EVA8/Assignment8/README.md

 4. Batch size = 512
 5. Target Accuracy: 90% (93.8% quadruple scores).
 6. NO score if your code is not modular.
 Your collab must be importing your GitHub package, and then just running the model.
 I should be able to find the custom_resnet.py model in your GitHub repo that you'd be training.
-7.Once done, proceed to answer the Assignment-Solution page.
+7. Once done, proceed to answer the Assignment-Solution page.